 For the final touch, groom your brows and fill in any sparse areas with some brow-shaping product Filling in the brows not only frames the eyes but also makes them look finished in a more classically elegant fashion.
 Curl your lashes with a lash curler and apply some mascara or simply go in with a pair of luscious false lashes if you want to take it up a notch.
 If you’re getting ready for the evening, amp it up further with winged eyeliner.

 Here’s the outcome!
 Doesn’t it look gorgeous?

 Now that you know the basic makeup techniques to bring your stunning deep-set eyes forward, here are some hacks that will come in handy the next time you’re doing your eye makeup.

 - Imagine that your eyelids are like a canvas that you are painting.
 There is always some discoloration, pinkness, darkness, or unevenness.
 The primer helps to even out these issues, so the pigment can shine in its purest form.
 Always start with a dab of eye primer on your lids and the area underneath your eyes to ensure that your efforts don’t go to waste.
 This step also extends the staying power of your makeup.

 - It is essential to conceal any dark circles and creases for a flawless look.
 If your dark circles are very prominent, use a color corrector and a concealer to cover them up.
-Adding a thin coat of the foundation on top of the concealer will make it look smoother and give it a matte finish.
+Adding a thin coat of foundation on top of the concealer will make it look smoother and give it a matte finish.